zmiguel2011/PFL-TP1/README.md

 ### Computer Plays

-In our game, when the Gameplay involves Computer players, Users can select two different skill Levels for the Computer plays.
-The first Level is based on the predefined `random/3` predicate, so all the plays made by a Computer in this Level will be randomized.
-The second Level is based on a `greedy` approach, that takes into account all the available pieces and their distance to their respective goal, and returns the one that is `closest`.
+In our game, when the Gameplay involves Computer players, Users can select two different skill levels for the Computer plays.
+The first level is based on the predefined `random/3` predicate, so all the plays made by a Computer in this Level will be randomized.
+The second level is based on a `greedy` approach, that takes into account all the available pieces and their distance to their respective goal, and returns the one that is `closest`.

 The functions responsible for these move choices are in the `choose_move.pl` file and their definitions can be found below: